 Eric’s interest in the food sector extends well beyond his work at Arabella.
 He chairs the committee at the James Beard Foundation that oversees efforts to engage the culinary community in advocacy on food policy, and he created the foundation’s Chefs Boot Camp for Policy and Change.
 Eric also co-founded the Chef Action Network and has a personal private equity portfolio invested in businesses at the forefront of improving our food system.
 And, he proudly serves as an appointed member of Washington, DC’s Food Policy Council.

-In addition to his work at Arabella, Eric founded and serves as chairman of the New Venture Fund, a nonprofit that incubates new social sector innovations, and co-founded the Center for Disaster Philanthropy.
+In addition to his work at Arabella, Eric founded and serves as secretary of the New Venture Fund, a nonprofit that incubates new social sector innovations, and co-founded the Center for Disaster Philanthropy.

 Earlier in his career, Eric served as the national field director for the League of Conservation Voters.
 Then, as a White House appointee, he helped manage conservation issues during the Clinton administration.
 Before that, Eric spent six years with the National Democratic Institute, which sent him to the former Soviet Union, Southeast Asia, and throughout the Middle East to train civic and political leaders on strategies to encourage democratic change.